mohammadAbbasniya/Connect4-game/README.md

-# Full Option Connect4 Game
+# Full Option Connect4 Game With Python 🎮 🐍
 This is a python package including an implementation of Connect 4 game with a medium-level artificial intelligence player developed using minimax algorithm (with **&alpha;&beta;** pruning).
 I’ve tried to separate different parts of the whole project into several classes in order to demonstrate the single responsibility principle.

 ## About Connect4